nathanntg/email-to-rss/README.md

 * `MAILGUN_API_KEY` Your Mailgun private API key.
 * `AWS_KEY` Your Amazon Web Services key.
 * `AWS_SECRET` Your Amazon WebService secret.

+Mailgun must be setup to route messages to the mailgun-end-point.php file.
+Routed emails will automatically be appended to the RSS file and uploaded to the S3 bucket.